gj313/wechat-uos-for-linux/README.md

-# wechat-uos-for-opensuse-tumbleweed
+# wechat-uos-for-linux
-wechat-uos for opensuse tumbleweed
+wechat-uos for linux